 Reverse the order from front to back

 Spreaker Podcast Radio allows you to switch the episode order of any podcast from oldest to newest so that you can more accurately follow the narrative thread.
 You can listen to true crime podcast and audiobooks as they were meant to be experienced, from episode one, even if they’re already six episodes into the program.
-Reversing the episode order can be useful when listening to regular talk shows, too–follow your favorite host’s creative trajectory (and finally get all those inside jokes).
+Reversing the episode order can be useful when listening to regular talk podcasts, too–follow your favorite host’s creative trajectory (and finally get all those inside jokes).
 You can reverse the episode order of any podcast from its Info section.

 Think fast, or slow

 Sometimes, however you’re totally crunched for time in a whirlwind rush.
-Other times, you’ve hit the jackpot with the niche-est of niche podcasts about your favorite subject, but the host is just…so…slow… And other times still, you’re listening to a special guest on your favorite show who just can’t seem to take a step back, or take a breath, for that matter.
+Other times, you’ve hit the jackpot with the niche-est of niche podcasts about your favorite subject, but the host is just…so…slow… And other times still, you’re listening to a special guest on your favorite podcast who just can’t seem to take a step back, or take a breath, for that matter.

 In all these cases, manipulating the playback speed settings is the best option you’ve got.